 The number of nights CAs are on duty per semester is dependent upon the size of the staff and the structure of the complex.

 Yes & No. Since our areas do not close over Thanksgiving, Winter and Spring Breaks, we need to have CAs on duty.
 If a CA has signed up for duty over break, they have to be here during duty shifts.
 If a CA is not on duty, they do not have to be on campus.
 (Since dining halls are not open over these break periods, CAs covering these duty shifts are paid a nightly stipend.)

 Yes and No. It depends on your time commitment.
 We encourage CAs not to take on outside commitments that exceed 5 hours per week beyond the CA job.
 CAs are required to ask their supervisor for approval before taking on additional commitments.
 Internships or other position which would prevent a CA from attending CA training will not be approved.

 The CA job boils down to approximately 20 hours per week.
 Some weeks are more.
 Some weeks are less.
 It depends on the time of year, the duty schedule and each CA’s program schedule.

 Designing and running hall programs for residents is one of the most creative and exciting things that CAs get to do.
 CAs are provided with plenty of guidance and a budget for running their socials.

 Prior experience is not a requirement to be a CA. All staff members receive training before the academic year on many situations that might arise.
 Training will also include time to explore and become familiar with UNH campus resources and other offices which will be helpful to the CA during the year.

-On the main CA job page there is a “contact us” link.
-Please feel free to email us with any questions you may have.
+The main CA page contains links to each area Manager’s email address (underneath their photo).
+Please feel free to email them with any questions you may have!